mstoffel-sag/c8yMQTT/README.md

-# Cumulocity Pyhton3 Agent
+# Cumulocity IoT Pyhton3 Agent

 !!!DISCLAIMER!!!
 This project is a demo implementation and has no intention to meet production standards.
-It's aim is to illustrate how a cumulocity agent could be implemented in python.
+It's aim is to illustrate how a Cumulocity agent could be implemented in python.

 A cumulocity tenant to try out it can be provisioned as a trial at:

 http://cumulocity.com/ -> Try Cumulocity For Free

-For rapid prototyping the Raspberry Pi including the SensHat sensor array is a very easy start to implement basic usecases.
+For rapid prototyping Raspberry Pi including the SensHat Sensor Array is a very easy start to implement basic use cases.

 ![PI](pics/rpi.jpg)